keras-team/keras-io/examples/nlp/md/data_parallel_training_with_keras_nlp.md

 Distributed training is a technique used to train deep learning models on multiple devices or machines simultaneously.
-It helps to reduce training time and allows for training larger models with more data.KerasNLP is a library that provides tools and utilities for natural language processing tasks, including distributed training.
+It helps to reduce training time and allows for training larger models with more data.
+KerasNLP is a library that provides tools and utilities for natural language processing tasks, including distributed training.

 In this tutorial, we will use KerasNLP to train a BERT-based masked language model (MLM)